tugberkgoc/foundation-notes/07 Unit Testing.md

 ### 1.1 Opening the Project

+READ THE FOLLOWING CAREFULLY

-In the previous labs you have opened the `foundation` directory in VS Code and hd access to all the files and subfolders.
-The testing tools require you to open the folder containing the project we want to test directly so you will need to use the file menu and open the `foundation/exercises/07_unit_testing/todo/` directory.
+**In the previous labs you have opened the `foundation` directory in VS Code and hd access to all the files and subfolders.
+The testing tools require you to open the folder containing the project we want to test directly so you will need to use the file menu and open the `foundation/exercises/07_unit_testing/todo/` directory.**

 The project has a number of node package dependencies which are listed in the `package.json` file.
 Start by installing all of these and then you should start the server and have a look at the website.
 As you can see it is a simple todo list, try adding a few items and deleting them, you will see that only some of the functionality has been implemented!